Changissnz/nu_merchant_principal/README.md

 wolves, like material for "cannon fodder" in a cold and barren world, prone to hostilities of monstrous forms and titanic magnitudes, outside of the pride's domain.
+Gray-zone agents are forced to operate by principles outside of the sentiment for the symbol, the status, and the affiliation, quite simply due to the design of the directional flows of gains and losses with respect to this agent category.
+Without sentiment, there are only such things as material goods, acts of gratification, and forms of bondage instead of the connection by genuine affection of loyalty.
+Ultimately in the economic sense, moral protests against gray-zone agents cannot produce permanent changes of their inclusion into a pride.
+Gray-zone agents are an inevitable byproduct of the central product that is the establishment and legacy.